wendyverdonk93/docs/content/faq/finance/setting-up-twinfield.md

 5. Click **Calculate IBAN**.
 6. A dummy IBAN and BIC code are generated.

-## Exporting from MultiSafepay Control
+## Exporting from your MultiSafepay account

 1. in your MultiSafepay account, navigate to **Reports** > **Accountant Export**.
 2. In **Data Selection**, select a date range.